Settling of the New World

 Human biological evolution began in the Old World, and Native Americans are relatively recent arrivals to the New World.
 Their physical resemblance to the people of East Asia has long been recognized.
 More specifically, based on similarities in language, teeth, and DNA, there is nearly unanimous agreement that the ancestors of the Native Americans originated in Asia.
 It is also generally agreed that they migrated to the New World along or through the Bering Strait Land Bridge.
 The land bridge connected Siberia with Alaska and would have included the Aleutian Islands.
 The huge land mass was created when sea levels dropped 100 meters because so much of the earth’s water was locked up in the glaciers.

-The hot debate is the dating of the entrance and the exact route.
+The hot debate is the dating of the entrance and the exact route into the New World.
 During the Ice Age, Canada was covered by two glaciers; one covering the Rocky Mountains and one centered on Hudson Bay.
 The first immigrants may have come down from Alaska along a route east of the Rocky Mountains through an “ice free corridor” between the two glaciers.
 Another possibility is that they came down along the west coast of Canada by boat.
 However, there are problems with demonstrating either of these scenarios.
 The problem with the “ice free corridor” route is that the corridor did not open until about 13,000 years ago.
 For much of the year, it would have been filled with melt water from the adjacent glaciers and rather inhospitable.
 Further, the melt water would have washed away most camp sites that may have formed in this region.
 The coastal route is equally hard to demonstrate because the ice age coastline is at least 30 meters under water because melting glaciers caused a significant rise in sea level.
+The coastal route is currently favored because many of the earliest sites are near the Pacific coast in North and South America.

 Clovis First vs. Pre-Clovis